lancopku/livebot/README.md

 ## Datasets

 - **Processed dataset** can be directly used for our codes to reproduce the results reported in the paper.
-It should be downloaded from [Google Drive](https://drive.google.com/open?id=13hLJ4yCJVJjz02YB0dyugeE_fcl6EI-B), and put in the folder */data*.
+It should be downloaded from [Google Drive](https://drive.google.com/open?id=13hLJ4yCJVJjz02YB0dyugeE_fcl6EI-B) or [Baidu Pan](https://pan.baidu.com/s/1xdfnZKtBpESEuLvhyU0RBw), and put in the folder */data*.

 - **Raw dataset** consists of the videos and the corresponding live comments that directly downloaded from the Bilibili video websites.
 It can be found at [Google Drive](https://drive.google.com/open?id=15m5SbD-2ByaAr9Ik_vhL2GuUseVR-_EB) or [Baidu Pan](https://pan.baidu.com/s/1WSDbopxTMoxOAsd29gT77A).
 After processed with the scripts in the folder */data*, it can be transformed into the processed datasets above.

-## Livebot
+## Livebot Model

 - Step 1: Download the processed dataset above
 - Step 2: Train a model